DackJempsey/playlistMaker-MusicData/README.md

 We can see that Danceability, Valence and Instrumentalness are usually very close to one, therfore they may be used more in recomendations.
 While Tempo and Key are usually quite high/different, and are therefore likely less used when making recomendations.
 #### Why look at the recomendations?
 Recomendations is how spotify gets new songs for users.
 This is usefull in a playlist becuase if a person is partial to a specific key, or tempo of a song, then they may want their playlist to reflect that.
 However right now it seems that spotify does not take those features into account.
+While those features may not be as important as valence or energy, I think it should be taken into account.

 ## Todo